-Since 2011, our representation in Brazil has supported a full spectrum of activities aimed at preventing child abduction, sexual abuse and exploitation throughout the Latin American & Caribbean (LAC) region.
+Since 2011, our regional office in Brazil has supported the prevention and investigation of child sexual exploitation and abuse and children who are missing throughout the Latin American & Caribbean (LAC) region.

 What does ICMEC LAC do?

-- We provide technical assistance to organizations in individual countries to improve laws and policies on child protection, based on international good practices.
+- Provide technical assistance to improve laws and policies on child protection, based on international good practices.
 Our focus is on missing children and child sexual abuse via the Internet.

-- We advocate for changes in laws, treaties and systems to protect children in the region, including championing ICMEC’s Child Pornography Model Legislation, Child Protection Model Law and Model Missing Children Framework.
+- Advocate for changes in laws, treaties, and systems to protect children in the region, including championing ICMEC’s Child Pornography Model Legislation, Child Protection Model Law and Model Missing Children Framework.

-- We offer training and capacity-building programs to interested organizations.
+- Provide training and capacity-building programs to interested organizations.

-- We work to expand the Global Missing Children’s Network, and we promote Rapid Emergency Child Alert Systems.
+- Expand the Global Missing Children’s Network, and we promote Rapid Emergency Child Alert Systems.

-- We promote the creation of a regional coalition against child pornography, an alliance between the financial and technology industries and the public sector, including law enforcement and NGOs.
+- Promote egional coalitions and alliances between the financial and technology industries and the public sector, including law enforcement and NGOs.

 Who are our partners in the region?

-Our strategy relies on developing relationships and coordinating with organizations that share our goals.
-Some of the partners with whom we work include:
+Our strategy relies on coordination and collaboration with organizations that share our goal to protect children.
+Some of the partners include: